dqops/dqo/docs/working-with-dqo/adding-data-source-connection/oracle.md

 You need an Oracle account.

-## Adding Oracle connection using the graphical interface
+## Adding Oracle connection using the user interface

 1. Go to Data Sources section and click **+ Add connection** button in the upper left corner.